courses-ionio/hci/projects/2019116/README.md

 		echo "The mp3 file has been deleted successfully!" fi

-	#Ask the users if they want to download and play another song
+	#Asks the user if they want to download and play another song

 	while :
 	do